formkit/docs-content/guides/export-inputs.md

 </client-only>

-Taking a look at our exported input, `text.js`, we can see the underlying schema that makes up a FormKit text input.
+Taking a look at our exported input, `text.js`, we can see the underlying sections that make up the FormKit input.
+These sections are provided as small composable functions.
+Each section represents a single `FormKitSchemaNode` and the arguments passed to that section are it’s children.

 <client-only>